Skip to content

 periscope --version

-Authenticate with the Periscope server.
-This opens your browser where you can sign up or sign in with your email:
+1. Authentication — your browser opens so you can sign up or sign in

 Options